-If one of your goals for this year is to study in Japan, then you’ll want to know all you can about applying for student visas for Japan.
+If one of your goals is to study in Japan, then you’ll want to know all you can about applying for student visas for Japan.
 This article will go through everything from when you actually need to start your application, to what you need to organise before you arrive.
 You can never be too prepared, especially in times of COVID-19, so read on to make sure you get it right.

 The importance of planning in advance

 Going to Japan to study Japanese is a longer process than you might think, so it’s best you give yourself plenty of time to complete your school and visa applications.

-Normally, we begin accepting applications around 6 months before the start term.
-For example, students applying for July term will typically begin their school application process in December of the previous year, or January of the same year.
+Normally, we begin accepting applications around 6 months before the start of term.
+For example, students applying for the July term will typically begin their school application process in December of the previous year, or January of the same year.
 However, students can save their spot up to one year in advance by paying the application fee, which we recommend to avoid disappointment.

 It’s also important to note that schools will submit your visa application to Japanese immigration, however they must do so on specific dates each year.
 This makes it even more important to plan in advance and to use a service like Go!
 Go!
 Nihon.
 We will ensure you have the right documentation submitted on time so you don’t miss out on your Japan student visa in 2021.

 For more guidance and insight into how you should plan your studies in Japan, read our articles: